 - Additional minced fresh basil

-- Whisk together eggs and milk.
+- In a small bowl, whisk together eggs and milk.
 In another bowl, stir together the next five ingredients.

 - Meanwhile, in a small saucepan, heat 1 tablespoon olive oil over medium heat.
 Add onion and garlic, cooking until softened.
 Stir in tomato puree, basil, salt and pepper; bring to a boil.
 Reduce heat; simmer, uncovered, 10 minutes.
 Sprinkle with minced fresh basil.